Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 Knowing why oil stains resist removal lets us explore proven techniques that work:

-- Pretreat Immediately: Dab liquid dish soap onto fresh oil spots; gently rub in.
+- Pretreat Immediately: Dab liquid dish soap or stain remover onto fresh oil spots and gently rub it in.

-- Select Enzyme-Based Detergents: These target fats better than standard formulas.
+- Select Enzyme-Based Detergents: These target fats better than many standard formulas.

-- Avoid Dryer Until Clean: Air dry first; repeat wash if necessary.
+- Avoid Dryer Until Clean: Air dry first and repeat the wash if necessary.

 - Add Boosters: Use laundry additives designed for grease removal for stubborn cases.